Kenwood TH-F6A Handie-Talkie

 I found the older TH-F6A radio has those features I want.
 It is a tri-band radio with a general coverage receiver.
 I also found it has the NOAA weather radio frequencies pre-programmed into it (just like my mobile radio, also a Kenwood).
 This is a great feature when out of cellular coverage.
 And it will charge the battery in the radio with a station power supply.
 That means I could charge it from my LFP batteries when operating portable or dry camping.

 Finally, because it is an older radio, the selling prices are much lower than the current offerings.
 I watched fleaBay for awhile and saw a couple of nice outfits sell for $350–$500US.
 The latter had almost everything one might want and I regret (slightly) not buying it outright.
-I finally bought on for about $200US plus shipping.
+I finally bought one for about $200US plus shipping.

 It arrived last week.
 The programming cable for my BTECH will allow me to connect the radio to my computer.
 CHIRP (a freely available software for programming HTs) allows programming the memory of the radio.
-It charges the battery from main power with the battery attached to the radio (it has an internal battery charger).
+It charges the battery from mains power with the battery attached to the radio (it has an internal battery charger).
 I have a spare battery (cheap Chinese) and charger.
 The latter will run of station power.

 The TH-F6A is relatively easy to program from the front panel.
 Operation is similar to my experience with the TH-D7A(G) and the audio quality appears to be just as good.
 The little radio is a chunk, but can be carried in a cargo pocket.
 It fits into the top pocket of my Osprey pack with the antenna sticking out above my head.
 Carried this way, the antenna does not tap on the brim of my hat.
 (That is extremely annoying to me!)